How Soft Markets Are Creating Massive Investor Profits for Property Investors in Kenya

 #3.
 Study the Market

 To follow the money, you have to know where it is headed.
-You simply have to know where to look otherwise your search will fall short.
-Neighbourhoods with growing populations in close proximity to markets, trading centres, educational institutions, shopping centres, hospitals, and transportation hubs are ideal investment property locations for both income generation and capital appreciation.
-In these locations, there is high demand for tenant-occupied properties and because the neighbourhood is developing, there is also increased settlement in the area which translates into higher demand for housing and therefore a faster rate of capital appreciation even for vacant land.
-If the location is a low-income neighbourhood, there will be a sustained high demand for rental properties because of the relatively transient nature of low-income earners translating as well into good returns on investments and relatively higher growth in rents (compared to middle-income and upmarket neighbourhoods).
+You simply have to know where to look; otherwise, your search will fall short.
+Neighbourhoods with growing populations in proximity to markets, trading centres, educational institutions, shopping centres, hospitals, and transportation hubs are ideal investment property locations for both income generation and capital appreciation.
+In these locations, there is high demand for tenant-occupied properties, and because the neighbourhood is developing, there is also increased settlement in the area, which translates into higher demand for housing and therefore a faster rate of capital appreciation even for vacant land.
+If the location is a low-income neighbourhood, there will be a sustained high demand for rental properties because of the relatively transient nature of low-income earners, translating as well into good returns on investments and relatively higher growth in rents (compared to middle-income and upmarket neighbourhoods).

 #4.
 Leverage Your Networks